 This situation requires a careful balancing act between transparency and protecting the ongoing sale process:

 - Acknowledge Concerns: Don’t dismiss the customer’s concerns.
-Show that you understand their need for stability and continued service.
+Demonstrate your understanding of their need for stability and ongoing service.

 - Highlight Long-Term Benefits: If appropriate, frame the potential sale as an opportunity for the business to grow and improve its offerings, ultimately benefiting the customer.

-- Legal Considerations: Be mindful of any contractual obligations regarding disclosure to customers.
+- Legal Considerations: Be mindful of any contractual obligations regarding customer disclosure.

-- Control the Information Flow: Designate a specific person to handle customer inquiries to ensure a consistent message.
+- Control the Information Flow: Designate a single person to handle customer inquiries to ensure a consistent message.

-- Tailored Communication: The level of detail you provide will depend on the customer’s importance and the nature of your relationship.
+- Tailored Communication: The level of detail you provide will depend on the customer’s importance and the nature of your relationship with them.

 Secure Your Legacy with Andrew Rogerson

-Selling your business is more than a transaction; it’s a pivotal moment in your legacy.
+Selling your business in California is more than a transaction, It’s a pivotal moment in your legacy.
 Don’t leave this to chance.

 With a proven track record of successfully guiding California business owners through the complexities of selling, Rogerson Business Services, led by Andrew Rogerson, offers the expertise and personalized support you need.